jacubero/VBF/Sphinx/source/criteria_d/ld.rst

 	Linearity distance of the function is 0

-TThis S-box has linear structures, and as a consequence, the distance to the set of all Boolean functions admitting nonzero linear structures is 0.
+This S-box has linear structures, and as a consequence, the distance to the set of all Boolean functions admitting nonzero linear structures is 0.